andneo/academic-kickstart/content/notes/deep_learning/gradient_based_optimisation.md

     \textbf{g}(\textbf{x}) \equiv \nabla f(x,y) &= \Big(\dfrac{\partial f}{\partial x}, \dfrac{\partial f}{\partial y}\Big)^{T} \\\\
     &= \Big(2x, -2y\Big)^{T}
 \end{align}
-The gradient defines a vector field, which points in the direction of maximum rate of increase for the corresponding function.
+The gradient defines a [vector field](https://en.wikipedia.org/wiki/Vector_field), which points in the [direction of maximum rate of increase](http://mathonline.wikidot.com/the-maximum-rate-of-change-at-a-point-on-a-function-of-sever) for its corresponding function.
 This is an important property of the gradient which we are going to exploit.

 ## Optimisation Problems
-Formally an optimisation problem can be written as:
+We are interested in solving the general optimisation problem:
 $$
     \\min_{\\textbf{x}\\in\\mathbb{R}^{n}}f(\\textbf{x})
 $$
+In other words, we want to find a set of coordinates which correspond to a [minimum](https://en.wikipedia.org/wiki/Maxima_and_minima) of the function $f(\\textbf{x})$.
+We are going to do this using an optimisation algorithm.
-In reality, they iteratively update an initial guess for $\\textbf{x}$ until they satisfy some termination condition.
+There are different algorithms to choose from, but they all follow the same general process: iteratively update an initial guess for $\\textbf{x}$ until some termination condition is satisified.

-The difference between them comes from how we move from $\\textbf{x}\_{i}$, at iteration $i$ of our algorithm, to $\\textbf{x}\_{i+1}$.
+The difference between different algorithms comes from how we move from $\\textbf{x}\_{i}$, at iteration $i$ of our algorithm, to $\\textbf{x}\_{i+1}$.

-We want to write some Python code that can optimise arbitrary functions.
+We want to write some Python code that can optimise arbitrary functions using different optimisation algorithms.
 The first step is to define a ``` Class ```:
 ```python
 class Optimise: